chinesejacklee/as7341_I2C/README.md

 ## Examples

+  - as7341_all.py: read several ranges channels
-  - all_channels.py: read whole range of channels
+  - as7341_mid_log.py: read middle range channels, log the counts
   - flicker.py: read flicker
   - gpio_in_en.py: show use of GPIO pin for input
   - interrupt.py: use of interrupt pin